appsome-solutions/rwd-utils/README.md

 ## Usage
 ### RWDProvider

-First of all, we need to wrap our app with RWDProvider to inject context for our media and useRWD functionalitites.
+First of all, we need to wrap our app with RWDProvider to inject context for our media and useRWD functionalities.
 ```javascript
 <RWDProvider>
  ...whole app